ccswbs/UoGd7-Training/accessiblecontentguide/known-issues-a11ly.md

 ## BrightEdge cookie (#becookiebuttonbarid)

+BrightEdge is a SEO solution and content performance marketing platform, used for generating web traffic and targeted links.
+You may notice a short list of links at the bottom of the page on your site, labelled "Also of interest".

-This issue can only be fixed by BrightEdge and in the meantime you can ignore this error.
+**Note**: This issue can only be fixed by BrightEdge and in the meantime site owners can ignore this error.

 ![Siteimprove Report](../.gitbook/assets/becookie.png)

 ## Scrollable element is not keyboard accessible

-This issue occurs on Event pages, when using the Calendar view.
+This issue occurs on Event pages, due to the alternate Calendar grid view.
+Normally, the List view is displayed first (the default).
+The (inaccessible) grid is an alternative to the (fully accessible) list view (and therefore the feature as a whole is accessible.)
 We are asking Siteimprove to override this issue so that it presents as a known issue but doesn't affect the accessibility score.

-**Note**: To avoid this issue, use the Event listing view (which is the default), instead of the Calendar view.
+**Note**:  Site owners can ignore these Site Improve errors assuming they have not altered the default behavior.

 ![Siteimprove Screenshot](../.gitbook/assets/scrollelem.png)